1. Whatever happened to the movie?

 It kind of grew.
 I had the idea for a very long time and kept thinking about it but not actually getting around to writing anything.
 But after the millenium, I felt that it was time to see if I could really write the story that was in my head.
 It was quite a vague collection of ideas, but with a very strong feel to it.
 I knew it had to begin with a baby being found in the snow, although at the time I was not sure if this was Jenna or Septimus… But in the end they were both found in the snow – in different ways.

 Read!
 Read lots and lots and don’t worry too much about writing at first.
 Learning about words and how they work is a long process and I don’t reckon you can rush it.
 It is good to keep a journal or a notebook and write in it every day, but I have to confess that that is not something I am very good at!
 So keep reading, find out what you like to read and where your interests lie.
 When you do write, write about the things that interest you, things that excite you.
 Look around you, notice what’s going on, think lots and there is no harm in daydreaming a little either.
 If you get stuck, don’t worry, it happens to all writers.
-Just put what you are writing away for a while and come back to it later.
-Try something else and see where that goes in the mean time.
-Writing is a journey of discovery…
+Check out this in The Guardian …

-Now I like to read good literary fiction.
-I think Wolf Hall was the last book I read that I really enjoyed.
-I do read a fair amount of history at the moment – I am reading Elizabeth I’s letters right now.
-When I was Septimus-age I loved sci-fi and adventure.
-It’s a long time ago, though and there are so many more books available now.
-Then I was a bog fan of E. Nesbit, Elizabeth Goudge, Rosemary Sutcliff, also John Wyndham’s sci-fi novels.
+When I was Septimus-age I loved sci-fi, historical adventure and legends.
+But that is a long time ago and now there are so many more books available.
+Then I was a big fan of E. Nesbit, Elizabeth Goudge, Rosemary Sutcliff, also John Wyndham’s sci-fi novels.

 Sunshine!
 It takes me right back to school and longing to go outside.
 I still want to stop work and go out in the sun – preferably down to the sea.